 If you live in an area that’s generally sunny all day, investing in ND or CPL filters would be worthwhile.

 These filters reduce the light levels and give you the freedom to play with the depth of field, aperture, etc.

 Although they’re not the end-all-be-all solution, they’re pretty neat.

 If you know what kind of light you’ll be working with beforehand, you’ll be better equipped to handle it.

-Preparation can be the difference between a disaster and the best photo shoot you’ve ever had.
+Preparation can be the difference between a disaster and the best photo session you’ve ever had.

 7. Wait a Bit of Time